-The sweet potato is a vitamin packed powerhouse and is one of the richest sources of beta carotene (Vitamin A) available.
-One medium size sweet potato contains over 200% of our daily value for Vitamin A, over 50% of both Vitamin C and manganese; over 30% of copper, biotin, Vitamin B6 and pantothenic acid; and is a strong source of potassium, fiber and Vitamins B1, 2 and 3.
-It’s definitely no surprise that this gift from nature is one of the “Top 10 Foods for Hair Health”!
-Sweet potatoes provide health enhancing anti-oxidants, regulate the blood sugar and contain powerful anti-inflammatory properties.
+The sweet potato is a vitamin packed powerhouse and is one of the richest sources of beta carotene (vitamin A) available.
+One medium size sweet potato contains over 200% of our daily value for vitamin A, over 50% of both vitamin C and manganese, over 30% of copper, biotin, vitamin B6, and pantothenic acid, and is a strong source of potassium, fiber, and vitamins B1, 2, and 3.
+It’s definitely no surprise that this gift from nature is one of my “Top 10 Foods for Hair Health”!
+Sweet potatoes provide health enhancing antioxidants, regulate the blood sugar, and contain powerful anti-inflammatory properties.

-With all of these life-promoting properties, it is a treat to discover how delicious this recipe is as well.
+With all of these life-promoting properties, it is a treat to discover how delicious this recipe is.
 In fact, it seems to have made its way to my weekly menu, tasting just as good each time around.
 Now I am excited to share this nourishing recipe with you!
 As with all of my recipes, I strongly encourage you to play around with the ingredients and make it your own.
-Let me know if you discover any awesome variations!
+Let me know if you discover any tasty variations!

 - Sauté pan

 - Stirring utensils and knife

 Click here for a printable PDF copy of this recipe.

 - 3 1/4 cups of water or chicken broth, divided

 - 1 large sweet potato, chopped

 - 4 to 5 large kale leafs, stemmed and chopped